matthewbaggett/matthewbaggett.github.io/index.md

 # Employment History

+## September 2019 - Current: Senior PHP Developer at Kiesproduct B.V.
+* Buildout of highly scalable data ingest pipeline to digest data from thousands of feeds in diverse formats
+* Buildout of new platform, greenfield build on PHP7.4, Slim Router, Elastic Search, RDS Serverless, parallelised process workers.
+* Buildout of brand new multi-cloud architecture, using best-practice infrastructure-as-code tools, highly available, highly scalable clusters of small worker machines to achieve multi-region failure-tolerance.
+* Transitioned company to using better (aiming for best) practices, including migration to Git, automated build pipelines, security and access controls, code quality review (automated, and manual)

-## Feb 2019 - Current: Senior PHP Developer at TradeTracker Netherlands
+## Feb 2019 - September 2019: Senior PHP Developer at TradeTracker Netherlands
-* Maintainance of existing codebase
+* Maintenance of existing codebase
 * Build microservices to implement new functionality for existing applications.
 * Helped to bring forward a test-welcome approach, driving forward automated pipelines with Gitlab, PHPUnit, Docker.
 * Building new functionality to meet business requirements